javjimb/blog-post-generator/README.md

 - **Innovative Content Creation:** Develop an automated system to generate SEO-friendly blog posts to boost website traffic.
 - **Advanced Retrieval System:** Implement a retrieval system to fetch relevant content based on keywords using Pinecone, a high-performance vector database.
-- **Generative Model:** Fine-tune a GPT model to generate high-quality articles.
+- **Generative Model:** Use a GPT model to generate high-quality articles based on the retrieved content.
 - **SEO Optimization:** Integrate tools like SEMrush or Ahrefs APIs to analyze and optimize the generated content for SEO.
 - **User-Friendly Interface:** Create an intuitive web interface using Vue.js for inputting topics and viewing generated content.